Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Study of the microscopic structure of tissues.

-Recognition on the tables of organs and organ systems.
+Recognition of organs and organ systems on tables.

 Demonstration

-Structural schemes endocrine glands...
+Building diagrams endocrine glands.
 Tables illustrating the structure, biological activity and points of application of hormones.
-Photos of patients with various violations functions of the endocrine glands.
+Photos of patients with various disorders functions of the endocrine glands.

 Nervous regulation.
-The importance of the nervous system.
+The meaning of the nervous system.
 Central and peripheral nervous systems.
-The vegetative and somatic parts of the nervous system.
+Autonomic and somatic parts of the nervous system.
 Reflex; conduction of a nerve impulse.
-Structure and function spinal cord, parts of the brain.
+Structure and functions spinal cord, parts of the brain.
 Large hemispheres of the brain.
-The cerebral cortex.
-The importance of the cerebral cortex and its connection with other parts of the brain.
+Cerebral cortex.
+The importance of the cerebral cortex and its connections with other parts of the brain.
 Sense organs (analyzers), their structure and functions.
-The structure, function and hygiene of the organs of vision.
-The structure and function of the hearing organs.
+Structure, functions and hygiene of the visual organs.
+Structure and functions of the hearing organs.
 Prevention of hearing impairment.
 Organs of touch, taste, smell.
 Hygiene of the senses.

 Demonstration

-Models of the brain, sense organs.
-Schemes reflex arcs unconditioned reflexes.
+Models of the brain and sensory organs.
+Scheme reflex arcs unconditioned reflexes.

-Human skeleton, its departments: axial skeleton, skeleton of the girdles of the limbs.
+The human skeleton, its sections: axial skeleton, skeleton of the limb girdles.
 Features of the human skeleton associated with labor activity and upright posture.
 Composition and structure of bones: tubular spongy bones.
 Bone growth.
-Age changes in the structure of bones.
-Types of bone connection.
+Age-related changes in the structure of bones.
+Types of bone connections.
 Diseases of the musculoskeletal system and their prevention.
-Muscular system...
+Muscular system.
 Muscle structure and development.
-The main muscle groups, their functions.
+Main muscle groups, their functions.
 Muscle work; static and dynamic loads.
-The role of the nervous system in the regulation of muscle work.
-Muscle fatigue, the role of active rest in the restoration of muscle tissue activity.
-Meaning physical culture and work regime for the correct formation of the musculoskeletal system.
+The role of the nervous system in regulating muscle function.
+Muscle fatigue, the role of active rest in restoring muscle tissue activity.
+Meaning physical culture and labor regime for the correct formation of the musculoskeletal system.

 Demonstration